 Some key vitamins and minerals that can help mitigate a keto headache include:

-- L-carnitine.
-High fat intake from the ketogenic diet means more fatty acids need to be moved into the mitochondria for fat oxidation.
-Carnitine is required required for effective transportation.
+- L-carnitine: High fat intake from the keto diet means more fatty acids need to be moved into the mitochondria for fat oxidation.
+Carnitine is required for effective transportation.

-- Co-Enzyme Q10.
-CoQ10 is an antioxidant that is responsible for the cellular process of creating energy.
-It is another supplement that helps mobilize fat and will help you transition into ketosis faster.
+- Co-Enzyme Q10: This is an antioxidant responsible for the cellular process of creating energy.
+It’s another supplement that helps mobilize fat and will help you transition into ketosis faster.

-- Omega-3 fatty acids.
-Fish oil supplementation is a potent natural anti-inflammatory and will help contribute to a low carb, high fat diet.
-Consuming omega-3’s also help lower triglycerides in your body which are fat molecules held in the blood to be stored for later use.
+- Omega-3 fatty acids: Fish oil is a potent natural anti-inflammatory.
+Consuming omega-3’s will also help to lower triglyceride levels in your body which are fat molecules held in the blood for later use.

 Studies have shown that exercise can improve your body’s metabolic flexibility.

 Exercising increases both fat utilization and improves weight loss, both are contributing factors to combating the dreaded keto headache[*].

 One study shows that the benefits of exercise go beyond weight loss.
 It also helps to repair broken metabolisms.
 This study showed that after exercise, the metabolism of people with type 2 diabetes was restored and they were able to utilize calories for energy more efficiently[*].